chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_aws.md

 aws s3 cp --no-sign-request s3://cryoet-data-portal-public/10000/TS_026/Tomograms/VoxelSpacing13.48/CanonicalTomogram/tomogram_metadata.json ~/Downloads/
 ```

 In the above example, the download happened very quickly because the file was only about 1 kB in size.
 However, typical tomograms are multiple GB, so expect downloading to take 30-60 mins for a single tomogram for a given run, but downloading could take as long as days depending on the number and sizes of the files.
-To speed up download, you can follow [these instructions to optimize download speed](#optimize-download-speed)
+To speed up download, you can follow [these instructions to optimize download speed](#optimize-download-speed).

 ## Installation